Secretary of State

 It is to your benefit to keep a notebook listing any problems you have, and all contacts with your vendor with as much detailed information as possible.

-If you have a complaint against a BAIID vendor or manufacturer, please submit it in writing to the Administrative Hearings Section:
+If you have a complaint against a BAIID vendor or manufacturer, please submit it in writing to the Office of Hearings and Administrative Oversight:

 Violations of the BAIID program for habitual offenders are divided into "minor" and "major" categories.